ARMmbed/mbed-client/README.md

 ### Client Registration Interface

-The Client Registration Interface is used by the client to register with mbed Device Servers, update registration and de-register from the mbed Device Server.
+The client uses the Client Registration Interface to register with mDS, update registration and deregister.

 Currently, only one-to-one client-server registration is supported.
-One-to-many client-server registrations will be supported in upcoming releases.
+One-to-many client-server registrations will be supported in an upcoming release.

 The Client Registration Interface includes multiple sub-features.
-The following are supported currently:
+Currently supported:

 - Register
 - Update
-- De-register
+- Deregister

-### Register
+### The Register feature

-When registering, the client performs the **Register** operation and provides parameters which mbed Device Server requires to register the client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the client and mbed Device Server, and information on the Objects the client supports and existing Object Instances in the client.

 This API enables the client registration functionality.

+When registering, the client:

+* Performs the **Register** operation and provides parameters that mDS requires to register the client (for example End Point Name).

+* Maintains the registration and session (for example Lifetime, Queue Mode).

+* Provides information on the Objects the client supports and existing Object Instances in the client.

+#### Registering your client

-You can provide the mbed Device Server information and issue register command as follows:
+To provide information to the mbed Device Server and issue the register command:

-First you need to create your mbed Device Server object that contains information about the mbed Device Server, such as server address and security mode used by the server.
+First you need to create an mbed Device Server object.
+This object contains information about the mbed Device Server, such as its address and security mode.

 ```
 #include "mbed-client/m2msecurity.h"